 “Ginny you’re just–”

 She leans all the way into him, brings her lips to his.

 He makes a slightly panicked noise, but she doesn’t let him get away, pressing forward so that his head is pushed back against the wall.

 The kiss continues despite his noises of protestation.

 She releases him and backs away suddenly, leaving Jake gasping for breath and blinking.
-“Ginny, I–” A moment later, he sees what has caused Ginny to step back away from him.
+“Ginny, I–” A moment later, he sees what has caused Ginny to step away.

 Elaine is standing at the edge of the candle’s meager light, frowning darkly.

 “I thought I heard others up and about,” says the young cleric, eyes narrowed on the swordarm.